menu

 Importantly, this makes Nantucket one of the highest appreciating communities in the nation for the latest quarter, and may signal the town's near-future real estate investment strength.

-Relative to Massachusetts, our data show that Nantucket's latest annual appreciation rate is lower than 90% of the other cities and towns in Massachusetts.
+Relative to Massachusetts, our data show that Nantucket's latest annual appreciation rate is higher than 80% of the other cities and towns in Massachusetts.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within Nantucket differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Nantucket - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Nantucket real estate investment or home purchase decisions.